brown-ccv/honeycomb-docs/docs/quick_start.md

 ##### Metadata
 <img width="785" alt="Screen Shot 2022-08-08 at 12 19 53 PM" src="https://user-images.githubusercontent.com/34087669/183465240-144cd17b-70cc-43d4-87b2-b315b67fa170.png">

-- The metadata, provides users and contributors information about this project.
+- The metadata provides users and contributors information about this project.

 ##### Dependencies
 <img width="608" alt="Screen Shot 2022-08-05 at 10 03 43 AM" src="https://user-images.githubusercontent.com/34087669/183464741-0fc46427-5b2f-45c8-ad33-68f16796a1d4.png">

 - The project’s dependencies section detail all the packages that the project rely on for it to function properly.
-- They are formatted in specific key/value pairs very every key is a name of the package and the value is the version range that’s acceptable to install.
+- They are formatted in specific key/value pairs where every key is a name of the package and the value is the version range that’s acceptable to install.
-- So for example we have “electron-log”, and it’s acceptable version is 4.4.8
 - The `npm install` command will go through this package.json and install all of the packages listed in the dependencies section.

 ##### Scripts